wouterbulten/wouterbulten.github.io/_posts/recipes/2015-10-16-sous-vide-creme-brulee.md

 By using a water bath, similar to sous vide cooking of meat and vegetables, we can precisely control temperature and prevent any overcooking.
 As I am still waiting on my immersion circulator to arrive, my 'cooking-experimentor-in-crime' *Maaike* and I had to resort to a more low-key approach: the 'stove top' method.
 While a good sous vide setup is advisable, this recipe can also be done using a regular pot, a thermometer and canning jars.
 And guess what, it worked perfectly!

-So, if you are a crème brûlée enthousiast and have some canning jars laying around, you should definitely try this!
+So, if you are a crème brûlée enthusiast and have some canning jars laying around, you should definitely try this!

 ## Ingredients